 – Attachment Issues

 – Anger Issues

 – Poor School Performance

-Some examples of cities from Kentucky which may have families who could use Asheville Academy for Girls: Louisville Lexington Bowling Green Owensboro Union
+Some examples of cities from Kentucky which may have families who could use Asheville Academy: Louisville Lexington Bowling Green Owensboro Union

-Asheville Academy for Girls helps Kentucky families from cities and towns like Union Fort Mitchell Crestview Hills Villa Hills Edgewood Crescent Springs Hebron Fort Thomas Lakeside Park Walton
+Asheville Academy helps Kentucky families from cities and towns like Union Fort Mitchell Crestview Hills Villa Hills Edgewood Crescent Springs Hebron Fort Thomas Lakeside Park Walton

 Asheville Academy helps Kentucky families from zip codes like these: